Monday, January 17, 2011

 Reading published works has always taken a backseat in creative writing workshops.

+I’ve done more work this past year to combat that than I ever have in the past.
 I've been free to make the undergraduate creative workshop into something other than a congenial, even if critical, discussion of other students’ written work.
 I can't imagine doing the same routine for thirty or so more years.

 Even if you assign a book or two or three, what pervades the classroom is a desire to get to what students see as The Important Stuff: talking about their poems.